RadialDevGroup/ombudsman/management/ONBOARDING.md

   - Mentor and mentee should plan daily follow ups for questions/learnings
   - Mentor should set expectations for asking questions/recording learnings in a journal

+## Departmental Onboarding

+### Developer Onboarding
+- Instruction/training on how to onboard to a project:
+  - Refer to the appropriate language journey
+  - Subscribe to the slack channels
+  - Where to find project briefings
+  - How to get added to the Heroku and Pivotal
+- If you have questions or concerns about a project, talk to your dev lead.
+If that’s not working, then escalate it to the Director or Engineering or Ben.

 ### Developer Lead Onboarding
   - Discuss Dev Lead resources:
     - [Developer Lead Guide for dev leads](https://github.com/RadialDevGroup/Policy/wiki/Quick-Start-Developer-Lead-Guide)
     - Remind to keep projects up to date by checking on each project quarterly, and add to the [Asana Item](https://app.asana.com/0/563279970321589/1104682103889694)
   - Provide any credentials the new hire will need to be an effective Developer Lead on projects they are assigned to (i.e. GitHub credentials for WorkGrades, specific communication system to contact the project owner for Aleph, Apple ID credentials for Plan to Eat, Lastpass passwords, etc.)

 ### Sales Onboarding
 - Dropbox Account